hablaras/script.artwork.loader/README.md

 For example:
 clearlogo = "-clearlogo.jpg" instead of "-logo.png"

+# Inner workings

+The addon works like this:
+- Get a list of all movies in the Kodi database using the JSON-RPC API
+- For each movie, check which artwork types should be added, as configured in settings -- if none are specified, the addon exits
+-- for each artwork type, check if that artwork file exists on disk next to the movie:
+--- if it does, overwrite existing artwork entry in the database using the JSON-RPC API and refresh the thumbnail cache for this image
+--- if it doesn't, check next artwork type
+--- if all artwork types have been checked for the movie, goto next movie on the list
+- Quit if all movies have been parsed

 Has been tested on Windows and Raspberry Pi 3 with OSMC.

 # To be done